jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 is LULUTable_6.1-2.xlsx.

 **NB:** `lulucf-table-612.py`  will fetch biomasses (the first two rows in the Table 6.1-2) from a precalculated file in *NIR/Table_6.1-2.csv* for the current inventory year.
+Since March 2013 submission AR5 Global Warming Potentials in use.

 ### lulucf-table-622.py
 Produce NIR LULUCF Table 6.2-2 for IPCC land use.
 For example: